bsig1/lyric_lsa/README.md

 ## Step 4:
 Build lyric matrix
-- Define a matrix whose rows are the terms and columns are artists
+- Define a sparce matrix X whose rows are the terms and columns are artists
 - Run SciKit TfidfTransformer, this is an algorithm that weights rarer, more meaningful words higher, while weighting down words like
 (I a that the) that are less meaningful.
 Then the algorithm normalizes document length.
-This is a pretty normal practice for these kinds of LSA projects, it allows for better representation of semantic meaning with less noise in general.
+TF-IDF is essential because raw word counts are dominated by extremely common words; TF-IDF reweights terms so that rare, content-bearing words drive the embedding.
 - Run SVD on this matrix
 Much easier said than done.
 Consider this matrix, the dimmensions are the number of different terms (n), by the number of artists (m) ~(16,000,000 X 700,000).
-A nieve implementation of SVD would be basically computationally impossible, so this program uses the Python SciKit package's Truncated SVD, with Fit Transform.
+A nieve implementation of SVD would be basically computationally impossible.
+The only reason this matrix is useable right now is because of how sparse it is, running svd would create twice as many dense values this is just a non-starter.
+So instead, this program uses the Python SciKit package's Truncated SVD, with Fit Transform.
 Instead of computing the entire transform, then reducing to the number of singular values (k).
 This function immediately reduces the matricies to (k X n), orders of magnitude more workable than the full matrix.